 The purpose of this section is to promote Political Psychology in the UK and globally, enabling and empowering citizens with the political skills to meaningfully shape policy, practice and their worlds.

-Whether you’re interested in everyday politics in your workplace, community or your home, or indeed in party politics, then this new section aims to reach out to all BPS members, including practitioners, academics and students.This new BPS section is an exciting development seeking to exchange ideas, foster research, host conferences and workshops and to share events with like-minded organisations, such as the UK’s Political Studies Association with whom we already have a fruitful collaboration.
+Whether you’re interested in everyday politics in your workplace, community or your home, or indeed in party politics, then this new section aims to reach out to all BPS members, including practitioners, academics and students, in order to promote the exchange ideas, to foster research and collaboration, and to share events with like-minded organisations, such as the UK’s Political Studies Association with whom we have already developed a fruitful relationship.

 It is hoped that through the section we can give Political Psychology a basis for critical reflection and a ‘home’ for discussion appealing to all within our discipline.
-There has been an International Society for Political Psychology for over 40 years, but no national equivalent within the BPS until now.
+While there has been an International Society for Political Psychology for over 40 years, there has been no national equivalent within the BPS until now.